-- Controllers must also notify data breaches to data subjects where the breach is likely to result in a "high risk" to the data subject (Article 34(1)). - The GDPR does not define what constitutes a "high risk" but does provide that notification to data subjects "will not be required" where: - The controller has implemented appropriate technical and organisational measures that render the personal data unintelligible to anyone not authorised to access it, such as encryption; or
+- enable the supervisory authority to verify the controller's compliance with its breach notification obligations (Article 33(5)). - Controllers must also notify data breaches to data subjects where the breach is likely to result in a "high risk" to the data subject (Article 34(1)). - Notification to data subjects "will not be required" where: - " The controller has implemented appropriate technical and organisational measures that render the personal data unintelligible to anyone not authorised to access it, such as encryption; or - " The controller has taken subsequent measures which ensure that the high risk to data subjects is not likely to materialise; or - " It would involve disproportionate effort, in which case there should be a public communication instead (Article 34(3)). - A processor is obliged to inform the controller of a data breach without undue delay, but has no other notification obligation (Article 33(2)).